ericDev1o/CheckFileHashConsole/readme.md

 # CheckFileHashConsole
-Usage:
+## Usage
-    - download and check for viruses a file,
+* download and check a file for viruses,
-    - checksum the file integrity with SHA hash tools
+* checksum the file integrity with this hash tool.
+## To do
+* add a web page with fields for expected hash and file path.